ShubhamSharma2509/Student-management-and-publishing-online-result/README.md

-The "Tutorial Management System" is a Python project that operates as a GUI-based application.
+**Tutorial Management System** is a Python project that operates as a GUI-based application.

 This project provides us with a simple interface for the maintenance of student information.
 It can be used by educational institutes or colleges to maintain the records of students easily.
 Achieving this objective is difficult using a manual system as the information is scattered, can be redundant, and collecting relevant information may be very time-consuming.
 All these problems are solved using this project.